Netball New South Wales Waratahs

-Netball New South Wales Waratahs is an Australian netball team that represents Netball New South Wales in the Australian Netball League.
-In 2008 they were founder members of the ANL.
-They were ANL champions in 2011 and have been grand finalists on a further five occasions, making them the second most successful team in the ANL after Victorian Fury.
+Netball New South Wales Waratahs is an Australian netball team that represents Netball New South Wales in the Australian Netball Championships.
+In 2008 they were founder members of the ANL/ANC.
+They were ANL/ANC champions in 2011 and 2024 and have been grand finalists on a further five occasions, making them the second most successful team in the ANL/ANC after Victorian Fury.
 Waratahs are effectively the reserve team of New South Wales Swifts.

 History

 Netball New South Wales

 Waratahs are one of two teams that represent Netball New South Wales in senior or national leagues.
 Their senior team, New South Wales Swifts, have represented Netball New South Wales in both the ANZ Championship and Suncorp Super Netball.

 Netball New South Wales have also entered a second team, NNSW Blues in the Australian Netball League.